 Exemptions are protected allowances for the value in certain assets.
 For example, a homestead exemption protects the equity you have in your home, up to a certain value.
 All States have different exemption laws which protect the value in certain assets.
 In most circumstances, you will be able to keep much of your property since Ohio has recent increased the exemptions permissible.
 However, you need a qualified Ohio bankruptcy attorney to discover any possible problems prior to filing your bankruptcy case.
 We cannot tell you how many times we see a person in court loose a house, car or motorcycle because they either did not have an attorney or used a bankruptcy filing service and did not have any attorney representation.
 Hiring an attorney is a small price to pay in order to insure that you will not have any unexpected surprises.

 In most cases, you will use Ohio exemption laws to exempt most, if not all of your property.
 However, if you lived in more than one State in the past 2 years, you may have to use the other states laws.
 It is extremely important that we discuss in detail the particulars of your situation so I can research the law and provide you with some pre-bankruptcy planning to ensure you can keep almost everything and discuss any potential problems.

-With our bankruptcy experience, there are many misconceptions that we always hear in our Downtown Denver office that we would like to share with you.
+With our bankruptcy experience, there are many misconceptions that we always hear in our Downtown Cleveland office that we would like to share with you.
 If you have more questions, please read through our FAQ page and that should help you clear up any misconceptions.
 For further assistance, once you make up your mind, call bankruptcy lawyer, Mona Rubinstein to set up a no obligation initial consultation.
 I will sit down with you, analyze your individual circumstances and discuss your options with you.